anthonyshort/grunt-component-build/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+0.2.8
+- Add an option for verbose output (similar to component build -v)

 0.2.7
 - Rename task to component_build
 - Add Travis